-The blue boundary box in the IconSmith drawing area indicates the area of your design that draws in the Desktop and is sensitive to mouse input.
-You must confine your icon to the area within this boundary.
-You can display or hide the box by using the Show button under Bounds in the main IconSmith window.
+The blue boundary in the IconSmith drawing area indicates the area of your design that draws in the Desktop and is sensitive to mouse input.
+You must confine your final icon design to the area within this boundary.
+You can display or hide the boundary by using the Show button under Bounds in the main IconSmith window.